 Again, these installations appear deceptively new, with only a slight covering of moss growth on the lantern bowls suggesting that they have been there for some time.

-In August 2020, Arlen and I paid a return visit with a plan to return the lanterns to lighting (albeit, temporarily) using simulated mains voltage produced from an inverter being powered by a 12 volt car battery, owing to the supply cable long having lost its feed source.
+In August 2020, a return visit was paid, with a plan to return the lanterns to lighting (albeit, temporarily) using simulated mains voltage produced from an inverter being powered by a 12 volt car battery, owing to the supply cable long having lost its feed source.

 Before continuing, I must stress that you should not attempt to try this yourself; this was done for test purposes only.